rust-lang/rfcs/text/0000-security-advisories.md

    If not, Cargo should print one or more error messages and exit.

-3. When the vulnerability report is found to be valid, Cargo should print a summary, ask the user for confirmation and upload it to the package index.
+3. When the advisory is found to be valid, Cargo should print a summary, ask the user for confirmation and upload it to the package index.
+The vulnerability ID assigned by Crates.io and optionally the corresponding URL should be printed to stdout.

-The recommended workflow is to first file the vulnerability report with `cargo advisory`, and then release the versions that contain the security fix.
+The recommended workflow is to first file the advisory with `cargo advisory`, and then release the versions that contain the security fix.

 ### Using vulnerable packages